 Royal Caribbean's cruise ships travel to over 170 destinations worldwide, including hot spots such as the Caribbean, Alaska, Europe, Mexico, Australia, South America, Bermuda, the Bahamas, and Asia...the list goes on!
-Royal Caribbean's ships leave from very popular ports including Los Angeles, Barcelona, Sydney, Philadelphia, Cape Liberty, Port Canaveral (near Orlando), Seattle, Miami, and Galveston.
+Royal Caribbean's ships leave from very popular ports including Los Angeles, Barcelona, Sydney, Cape Liberty, Port Canaveral (near Orlando), Seattle, Miami, and Galveston.

 There is so much to do on a Royal Caribbean cruise.
-Most of their ships feature what is known as the Royal Promenade.
+Many of their ships feature what is known as the Royal Promenade.
 This is a main street style area, where there are various bars, lounges, cafes, stores, live shows and performances.
 When there you'll really feel like you're in a city.
 Most Royal Caribbean ships feature a rock-climbing wall, a very popular day time activity.
-Many of the newer ships (such as the Voyager-, Freedom- and Oasis-class ships) feature an ice-skating rink.
+Many of the newer ships (such as the Voyager-, Freedom- and Oasis-class ships) have an ice-skating rink.

 All of Royal Caribbean's cruise ships now feature both an assigned and open dining setup (as explained above).
 If you choose assigned dining, you can request to dine at around 6:15 pm (known as the main seating) or around 8:30 pm (known as the second seating).
 Besides the standard dining rooms, Royal Caribbean offers large buffet areas, 24-hour room service, and optional specialty restaurants onboard each ship.
 The specialty restaurants have a per person cover charge, but take the dining experience up a notch.